getnikola/plugins/v7/speechsynthesizednetcast/README.md

 Virtually any distribution of MP3 files *may* **require a paid license** in your jurisdiction.
 These fees are for patents related to the MP3 technologies.
-Please seek legal council before beginning to distribute MP3 files.
+Please seek legal counsel before beginning to distribute MP3 files.
 The “MP3 patents” expired in most countries in December 2012.
 Two notable exceptions is the United States and Japan, where they should expire by May 2017 and November 2021.